DanZinagri/NicheD20/docs/Classes/Martial/Barbarian/index.md

 #### Aggression (Ex)

 At 3rd level and every 4 levels thereafter the barbarian gains an aggression allowing him to tap further into the potential of his rage and fury.
 Unless otherwise noted aggressions can only be used if the barbarian is raging.
 At 11th level the barbarian gains an additional aggression.
-If an Agression talent calls for a save attack the save attack is made at 1d20 + ½ MPB + Endurance modifier unless specified otherwise.
+If an Aggression talent calls for a save attack the save attack is made at 1d20 + ½ MPB + Endurance modifier unless specified otherwise.
 They may add the enhancement bonus of a wielded weapon to this save attack.

 For a complete listing of aggressions see Table: [[Aggressions]].

 #### Barbaric Bond (Ex/Su)

 At 5th level the barbarian expands his capabilities in a number of ways.
-He barbarian choses one of the following packages gaining its benefits.
+He barbarian chooses one of the following packages gaining its benefits.

 For a complete listing of barbaric bonds see Table: [[Barbaric Bonds]]